istio/enhancements/.github/ISSUE_TEMPLATE/beta_feature.md

 **Promotion**

-- [ ] The decision to promote a feature is presented and approved by the workgroup.
+- [ ] The decision to promote the feature has been presented and approved by the appropriate work groups.
+- [ ] The decision to promote the feature has been presented to (and approved by) the supportability review panel.
 - [ ] The decision to promote the feature has been approved by the TOC.
-- [ ] Supportability review addressing support scenario questions that has been discussed in the appropriate workgroup.